OSUrobotics/robot_hand_generator/README.md

     ```

 3. To visualize the hands generated navigate the pybullet_playground and run the simulator:
+    * Assuming that you have gui support setup for the docker container.
     ```console
     cd ~/robot_manipulator_generator/pybullet_playground
     ```
     ```console
     python3 simulator_playground.py
     ```
-    The simulator will list the available manipulators enter the one you want to view.
+    The simulator will list the available manipulators enter the number associated with the one you want to view.

 4. If you want to create your own custom hand navigate to the hand_json_queue directory and add a new json in this directory(A tool to help json creation is in developement).
     ```console